-EBMUD and Hayward each formed a GSA as required by law, and the two GSAs combine to cover the entirety of the EBP Subbasin.
+EBMUD and Hayward have each formed GSAs as required by law, and the EBMUD and Hayward GSAs combine to cover the entirety of the EBP Subbasin.
 The Steering Committee included senior GSA staff who oversaw and guided the Technical Team during development of the GSP.
 The Technical Team consisted of GSA staff members who developed and managed the GSP and associated projects, oversaw the consultants, and engaged with stakeholders.

 They are also supported by EBP Subbasin GSP Interested Parties, which participated in public meetings and provided input on the GSP, the EBP Subbasin GSP Technical Advisory Committee (TAC), which reviewed technical work products and provided comments and recommendations on the GSP, and the EBP Subbasin GSP Interbasin Working Group, which met quarterly during development of the GSP with participants from neighboring groundwater subbasins.
 The GSAs retained a team of private consultant firms (Consultants) to support preparation of the GSP.
-EBMUD and Hayward held six TAC meetings, ten interested party meetings, and nine interbasin working group meetings.
+EBMUD and Hayward held six TAC meetings, eight interested party meetings, and seven interbasin working group meetings.